apache/camel-website/content/blog/2021/02/Camel38-Whatsnew/index.md

 The dynamic to EIP has been optimized to not rely on an embedded `camel-catalog` at runtime.
 Instead we have source code generated Java code that toD is using when optimizing the routing for you.
-This reduces the footprint as previously toD would have to parse a JSON model to built up an internal model of the endpoint that are used dynamically.
+This reduces the footprint as previously toD would have to parse a JSON model to built up an internal model of the endpoint that is used dynamically.
 Instead the component now carries Java source code that is optimized for toD to use.

 All the messaging components have been improved to take advantage of toD.